RMpsSpec * rmPSSpecNew (void)

 RMenum rmPSPageSetOrientation (RMpsSpec *toModify, RMenum orientation)

 RMpsSpec *toModify - an handle to an RMpsSpec object that will be modified.
-RMenum orientation - an enumerator value that specifies the orientation for
+RMenum orientation - an enumerator value that specifies the orientation for the PostScript output.
+Must be one of RM_PS_PORTRAIT or RM_PS_LANDSCAPE.

 Use this routine to specify the page orientation for PostScript output.
 When you specify RM_PS_PORTRAIT, the imageable area is oriented such that the width axis of the output PostScript is oriented along the width axis of the output page.
 When you specify RM_PS_LANDSCAPE, the width axis of the output PostScript is oriented along the height axis of the output page.